-The Employability and Skills Team are here to help you get that graduate job - whether you are looking for advice on your career, need help with your CV, want advice on interview techniques or tips on recruitment.
+The Careers and Enterprise Team are here to help you get that graduate job - whether you are looking for advice on your career, need help with your CV, want advice on interview techniques or tips on recruitment.

-You can contact them via email firstname.lastname@example.org or simply book a 45 minute appointment through The CORE information system.
+You can contact them via email firstname.lastname@example.org or simply book a 45 minute appointment through The Careers and Enterprise Online Hub information system.
 They are still here to support and advise you for up to three years after you graduate.
-Remember - you will still have access to The CORE and all its resources once you graduate.
+Remember - you will still have access to The Careers and Enterprise Online Hub and all its resources once you graduate.

 Your Career Plan

 A career plan helps you identify your skills and interests, what career will best suit your talent and abilities, as well as what skills and training you will need for your chosen career.

 By developing a career plan, you can focus on what you want to do and how you will get there.
 You can download a template and advice from the Careers and Enterprise Online Hub.

 Before starting your graduate job search, consider your talents, skills, abilities and experience, that combined create a package that sets you apart from others.

 You have your degree certificate (or will do very soon!).
 Regardless of subject, there are some generic skills and strengths that you may have gained from any degree programme you have undertaken.
 These are often referred to as transferrable skills, or employability skills.